-Vinyl Sidings: They come in a variety of colors and textures, they are made of PVC.
-The biggest advantages of these siding are they are virtually maintenance free and are for the budget conscious.
-These were alternatives to aluminum sidings and came to the fore in the 1950’s.
+Vinyl Sidings: They come in a variety of colors and textures, and they are made of PVC.
+The biggest advantages of these siding are they are virtually maintenance-free and budget conscious.
+These were alternatives to aluminum sidings and came to the fore in the 1950s.
 These sidings are made up of two layers, the top one contains titanium dioxide that provides UV protection as well as the colors.
 The second is the limestone layer which helps to keep costs low.

 Vinyl Siding Maintenance: